xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `_transfer`

 This internal function is responsible for processing token transfers when a user sends tokens into the bridge.
-It is called from [`sendMessageWithToken`](#sendmessagewithtoken) and performs validations, calculates and deducts fees, and sends the correct amount of tokens to the receiver.
+It is called from [`sendMessageWithToken`](#sendmessagewithtoken) and performs validations, calculates and deducts fees, and sends the correct amount of tokens to the `pegInAddress`.
 This function ensures the transfer amount is within allowed limits and that it is large enough to cover the minimum fee.
 If the token is burnable, it burns the amount minus the fee.
 Otherwise, it transfers the same amount to the `pegInAddress`.
 In either case, the fee is sent to the `BridgeRegistry` contract.

 ##### Parameters
 ```solidity